autogluon/autogluon/docs/index.rst

-AutoGluon: AutoML Toolkit for Text, Image, and Tabular Data
+AutoGluon: AutoML Toolkit for Tabular, Text, and Image Data
 ===========================================================

 `AutoGluon` enables easy-to-use and easy-to-extend AutoML with a focus on automated stack ensembling, deep learning, and real-world applications spanning tabular, text, and image data.
 Intended for both ML beginners and experts, `AutoGluon` enables you to: